 This is by no means a comprehensive list, or a substitute for actual legal advice (I’m not a lawyer), but it should offer you broad definitions that will help you navigate the world of usage rights.

-Public Domain: Holds no restrictions or copyright claim and can be used for commercial, editorial, and personal purposes.
-Works created by U.S federal government agencies (such as NASA) generally fall into this category unless otherwise sated.
+Public domain: Holds no restrictions or copyright claim and can be used for commercial, editorial, and personal purposes.
+Works created by U.S federal government agencies (such as NASA) generally fall into this category unless otherwise stated.

-Creative Commons: Conditional usage of your work is allowed as long as it is in compliance with the stated restrictions.
+Creative Commons: Conditional usage of your work is allowed as long as it’s in compliance with the stated restrictions.
 Attribution to credit the creator is sometimes required.
 Visit Creative Commons to generate a badge for this license for free.

-Right of Publicity: The subjects in your photos are entitled to certain rights when it comes to their inclusion in your photography, especially when it comes to commercial use.
+Right of publicity: The subjects in your photos are entitled to certain rights when it comes to their inclusion in your photography, especially when it comes to commercial use when you sell photos online.
 This is a separate concern from the copyright considerations above and you should seek a subject's explicit permission first in order to be safe.

 Theft is common when it comes to content, and many people do it unknowingly.